-The Tempio Pausania Carnival 0 Comments
+The Carnival In Tempio Pausania Town 0 Comments

-The Carnival of Tempio Pausania (in the dialect of Gallura "Carrasciali Timpiesu") is the most important allegorical Carnival of Sardinia.
+The Carnival of Tempio Pausania (in Gallurese dialect Carrasciali timpiesu) is the most important allegorical Carnival of Sardinia.
 Both in Tempio, and in general in Gallura, carnival has ancient origins.
-The character of GIORGIO, legendary King of the Carrasciali Timpiesu, dates back to pre-Roman times, because the Earth Divinity that produced fruit, was called Giorgi.
+The character of Giorgio, legendary King of the Carrasciali timpiesu, dates back to pre-Roman times, because the divinity of the earth that produced fruit, was called Giorgi.

-"A carrasciali, dugna burrula si 'ali".
-At carnival, every joke is tolerable.
+"A carrasciali, dugna burrula si 'ali." - At carnival, every joke is tolerable.

-written by Daniela Toti
+Written by Daniela Toti